 - Roger Jones Memorial Prize for Academic Excellence 2007/8 – £200 prize.

-- Book chapter: “Materiality and Reflexivity between Sedilia and Choir Stalls in Medieval England” in Choir Stalls and their Workshops: Proceedings of the Misericordia International Colloquium 2016, eds Willy Piron and Anja Seliger (Cambridge: Cambridge Scholars Publishing, 2017), 144-165.
+- Book chapter: “Materiality and Reflexivity between Sedilia and Choir Stalls in Medieval England” in Choir Stalls and their Workshops: Proceedings of the Misericordia International Colloquium 2016, eds Willy Piron and Anja Seliger (Newcastle: Cambridge Scholars Publishing, 2017), 144-165.

 - Journal article: “The Englishness of English Sedilia” British Art Studies 6, Summer 2017 – open access.